ovh/docs/pages/web/hosting/hosting_first_steps_with_web_hosting/guide.en-asia.md

 ### Step 6: Use your email addresses

 Now, you just need to start using your email addresses.
-To do this, OVHcloud offers an online webmail application: RoundCube.
-RoundCube is available at the following address: <https://mail.ovh.net/>.
+To do this, OVHcloud offers an online webmail application.
+The webmail is available at the following address: <https://www.ovhcloud.com/asia/mail/>.
 You will need to enter the credentials for the email addresses that you have created with OVHcloud.

 If you would like to configure your email address on an email client or device (e.g. a smartphone or tablet), please refer to our email guides: <https://docs.ovh.com/asia/en/emails/>.